The skyline gondola flying site is once again open!... but only by MOU (Memorandum of Understanding), a special permit.

 Westerlies and Northerlies can swirl around and "blow in" on takeoff hiding the undesirable flying conditions.

 When in doubt, ask the G-Force boys.
-They fly that site all day.
+They fly that site all day on flyable days.
+If they are not flying tandems, ask yourself why not, it's usually weather or relating to the conditions.

 They've gone through a whole heap of politics and money for that site.